Residential property investment tools and information from the Shape of Money about us newsletter contact us site map legal

 Disclaimer - while the calculator is a comprehensive tool, it is to be used only as a guide; the results do not constitute a recommendation by the Shape of Money as to the success or failure of an investment.

-The result of your calculation will be based on a number of assumptions and additional information, both of which are detailed below.
+The result of your calculation will be based on a number of assumptions, which we have tried to detail below.
 We strongly recommend that you take some time to review and understand this information.

 It is recommended that you carry out some sensitivity analysis.
 Use a base set of best guess values or variables, then change the key variables (such as rent, capital growth and inflation rates) to judge the effect of changes to these conditions.
 For example, watch the effect of soaring interest rates, or plummeting market rentals.